Friedrich Engels — "The emancipation of the working class must be the act of the working class itsel…"

 The emancipation of the working class must be the act of the working class itself.

-"The English working class is nothing but a mass of isolated, mutually hostile atoms, each striving to exploit the others."
+"Society can no longer exist as a community of free and equal individuals, but only as a mass of isolated, mutually hostile atoms, each striving to exploit the others."

 General Rules of the International Working Men's Association (often attributed to Marx, but reflects shared sentiment)